On this page

 High-Power Clusters (

-To minimize the number of concurrent listening clients and open change streams:
+To minimize the number of open change streams:

-- Start Watch and Sync operations only when necessary.
-Close any open Watch and Sync streams immediately when they're no longer necessary.
+Start Sync operations only when necessary.
+Close any open Sync streams immediately when they're no longer necessary.

-- Avoid data models that require you to Watch or Sync an unbounded number of collections.
+Avoid data models that require you to Sync an unbounded number of collections.

 App Services does not support any database commands in the Client SDKs or Functions.
 You can, however, call a limited subset of database commands when when connected to a MongoDB cluster over the wire protocol.
 For a list of supported commands, see Database Commands.

-Atlas Device Sync requires MongoDB Atlas clusters to run MongoDB 4.4.0 or greater.
+Device Sync requires MongoDB Atlas clusters to run specific versions of MongoDB.
+Flexible Sync requires MongoDB 5.0.0 or greater.

 App Services supports all query options in system functions.
 App Services does not support certain options for CRUD operations run from user functions.
 For a list of specific options that are available when you connect to MongoDB through App Services, see Query Options.